Qiskit/qiskit/docs/how_to/use_sampler.rst

 It is also possible that you may want to change any other option.

+By default, the reference :class:`~qiskit.primitives.Sampler` class performs an exact statevector calculation based on the :class:`~qiskit.quantum_info.Statevector` class.
+However, this can be modified to include shot noise if the number of ``shots`` is set.
-For example, in the previous sections the :class:`~qiskit.primitives.Sampler` is :class:`~qiskit.quantum_info.Statevector`-based but it can be changed to shot-based by setting a number of ``shots``.
-For reproducibility purposes, in this guide a ``seed`` will also be set.
+For reproducibility purposes, a ``seed`` will also be set in the following examples.

 There are two main ways of doing this: